sandeepkumaar/learn-reactjs/README.md

 > Important Note: Since JSX is transpiled to a fixed code with React.createElement, when requiring `react` module make sure the variable name matches the transpiled version

+#### Step 6 Rendering Elements

+React.render() method will render the react-element

+> Note: react-elements are immutable. ie once created their attr,dom childs or anything cannot be
+> modified. react-element is like a single frame in a movie. the frame represents the UI at a certain point
+> Hence the only way to modify/update the react-element is by creating another react-element with the state changed
+> and pass it React.DOM() to re-render

+> React.DOM() while re-rendering will diff the existing react-element with the new react-element and *WRITES* only
+> what is changed

+The above is illustrated in dom (id = 'react-root-render')